kxie95/kxie95.github.io/_posts/2018-03-23-XP-explained.md

 ---
 layout:     post
-title:      "Reading: XP Explained by Kent Beck"
+title:      "Reading: XP Explained CH 1-5 by Kent Beck"
 date:       2018-03-09 07:58:00
-summary:    ""
+summary:    "What is XP, its values and principles?"
 categories: xtreme programming explained kent beck
 ---